tenor

 iv.The promise.

 We are not promising 10x productivity.
 That framing belongs to the era we are leaving.
+It still measures intelligence against a tool.
+We measure it against a hire.

 We are promising a different shape of company.
 One where the smallest team can carry the work of the largest.
 Where the bottleneck is not headcount but imagination.
-Where every founder has, on day one, the colleague they would otherwise have spent two years trying to find.
+Where every founder has, on day one, the colleague they would otherwise have spent years trying to find.

 If that sounds like science fiction, look around.
 It is already underway.
 The only question is who builds it carefully, and who builds it carelessly.